victorjonsson/nodejs-dokimon/README.md

 ``npm install dokimon``

 ### 4) Create test directory
-You write your tests in files that has the extension .dokimon...
+You write your tests in files that has the extension .djs (more information about writing the tests below).

 ### 3) config.json
 This file should be placed in the root of your project directory and contain a JSON object with